Grandmaster (2012 film): Soundtrack

 The soundtrack of the film was composed by Deepak Dev and consisted six tracks.
 It was released on 4 April 2012, launched at a function held at People's Plaza, Kochi.

 Release

 Grandmaster was expected to be released on 27 April 2012, but was postponed.
 The film was released on 3 May 2012.
 In Vue, it was released on 29 July 2012.
 Surya TV purchased the broadcast rights for ₹3.25 crore.
 Grandmaster was released in the online video streaming service Netflix in the United States and Canada, making it the first ever Malayalam film to be released on Netflix.
 It was also the first Malayalam film to be released with English subtitles outside Kerala.

 Reception

 Critical reaction

 Rediff.com rated the film 3.5 out of 5.
 Sify's critic rated the movie as "watchable" (3.5/5) and said, "Grandmaster easily turns out to be an engaging watch".

 Accolades

-In popular culture
+Legacy And In Popular Culture

 Grand Master's Kitchen, a multi-cuisine restaurant opened by director B. Unnikrishnan in 2016 in Palayam, Thiruvananthapuram, was named after the film.